aleclivinghouse/node-test-practice/README.md

 ## Exercise

-- Create a Mongoose Schema and Model for Todos
+Create a Mongoose schema, a `serialize` method, and Model for Todos
+Tasks:
 - Create a file named `models.js`
-- In `models.js`, require in the necessary modules and create a Mongoose Schema with the following fields
+- Require in the necessary modules and create a Mongoose Schema with the following fields
-  - 'title' is a String
+  - `title` is type String
+  - `completed` is type Boolean and defaults to `false`
+- Create a method name `serialize` on the schema's `.methods` property.
+The function returns an object using the documents values;

 - The test results will help guide the way